ramespande/erp/lib/README.txt

 ```

 Ensure every JAR listed above resides inside `lib/` before running
-`build.sh` / `build.bat`.
-The scripts automatically assemble the
+`build.bat`.
+The script automatically assembles the classpath by
-classpath by including all files in this directory.
+including all files in this directory.